Living abroad is amazing, isn’t it?

 Initially, my Re-entry Roadmap started out as a way for me to deeply and meaningfully reflect on and learn from my years abroad and subsequent re-entries.
 When I shared my story and creative approach with friends and colleagues, I was encouraged to share them more widely – and SPS was born!

-These days, I live in North Carolina with my husband but I spent the first 16 years of my life in the beautiful state of Oregon, and have also lived in Washington, Indiana, and Michigan, as well as several cities in Germany.
+These days, my husband and I are digital nomads and spend some of the year in North Carolina and some of the year in Europe.
+I spent the first 16 years of my life in the beautiful state of Oregon, and have also lived in Washington, Indiana, and Michigan, as well as several cities in Germany.

 I’ve traveled to 37 countries (so far!) and have worked on four continents.
 I’ve worked in both education and corporate settings in the US and abroad, and have been a professor, program manager, researcher, trainer, consultant, mentor, and coach.